Reconstruction of New Orleans: Inner Harbor Navigation Canal (Industrial Canal)

 Work continued on nearby waterways, including several locks which were closed.
 Use of some of the locks required raising bridges.
 The Industrial Canal Lock needed repair, and its lockmaster raised the St. Claude Avenue bridge, but lowered it because of hostility from civilians wanting to cross on both sides.
+Steps in repairing the Industrial canal breach include removal of two damaged barges and one that had sunk.
+The entire floodwall between the two bridges (Claiborne to the south and Florida Avenue to the north) was replaced with a T-wall and completed in mid-June 2006.
+The first new homes after Katrina in the Lower Ninth Ward were completed in 2007.